raspberrypilearning/non-player-characters/en/step_3.md

 --- task ---

-With the gamemaster GameObject selected, add a new Script component and name it `GamemasterController`.
+With the Gamemaster GameObject selected, add a new Script component and name it `GamemasterController`.

 ![The Inspector window with 'GamemasterController' script component.](images/gamemaster-script.png)